 As a parent, you probably have several questions about your child’s oral health.
 Drs.
 Richards and Miller would be happy to provide you with the information you need.
-We have providing answers to the most common questions we receive at Dental Specialists of Lake Co.
-Inc.:
+We have providing answers to the most common questions we receive at Children's Dental Specialists of Lake County:

 When should my child see a dentist?